Click below for our answers to some commonly asked questions about buying private number plates.

 We will supply the registration number on a DVLA Certificate within 5 working days, together with a letter explaining all you will need to know to transfer the number to your vehicle.
 You can transfer the same day or at any point in the future, making number plates ideal as gifts.
 The Certificates we supply will have up to 10 years validity remaining before the mark must be assigned to a vehicle.

 Technically you can’t buy a registration.
 Like a Passport or Driving Licence you don’t own it, but have certain rights to use it.
-Ownership of the registration remains with the Government.
-You gain the right to either assign the registration to a vehicle, or to retain it for future use.
+Ownership of the registration remains with the Government (Secretary of State for Transport) You gain the right to either assign the registration to a vehicle, or to retain it for future use.

 When you assign a new number to a vehicle, the previous number is no longer associated with it and reverts to the DVLA.
 However, you may want to keep the previous number.
 Reasons for this could include: